 |

-Abbreviations: AE, adverse event; AESI, adverse event of special interest; EGFR, epidermal growth factor receptor; ILD, interstitial lung disease; MET, mesenchymal-epithelial transition; METex14, MET Exon 14 skipping mutations; VTE, venous thromboembolism. aGrouping includes the following related preferred terms: dermatitis acneiform, rash, folliculitis, rash maculopapular, skin exfoliation, rash pustular, skin lesion, dermatitis, dermatitis exfoliative generalized, dermatitis infected, erythema, rash erythematous, and rash pruritic. bGrouping includes the following related preferred terms: pulmonary embolism, deep vein thrombosis, and embolism; anticoagulant use for either VTE prophylaxis (1/97 [1.0%]) or medical history of VTE (0/97) was infrequent. cGrouping includes the following related preferred terms: ILD and pneumonitis.
+Abbreviations: AE, adverse event; EGFR, epidermal growth factor receptor; ILD, interstitial lung disease; MET, mesenchymal-epithelial transition; METex14, MET Exon 14 skipping mutations; TEAE, treatment-emergent adverse event; VTE, venous thromboembolism. aGrouping includes the following related preferred terms: dermatitis acneiform, rash, folliculitis, rash maculopapular, skin exfoliation, rash pustular, skin lesion, dermatitis, aseptic pustule, dermatitis exfoliative generalized, dermatitis infected, dermatosis, erythema, external ear inflammation, rash erythematous, and rash pruritic. bGrouping includes the following related preferred terms: pulmonary embolism, deep vein thrombosis, and embolism; anticoagulant use for either VTE prophylaxis (1/97 [1.0%]) or medical history of VTE (0/97) was infrequent. cGrouping includes the following related preferred terms: ILD and pneumonitis; most common AE associated with discontinuation (n=4).

 |

-- Among 131 (92%) patients with primary EGFR mutations, 10 (8%) patients had secondary cMET amplification (≥6 copies), defined per central NGS or local fluorescence in situ hybridization findings of tumor biopsy samples.
+- Among 131 (92%) patients with primary EGFR mutations, 10 (8%) patients had secondary cMET amplification (≥6 copies), defined per central NGS or local fluorescence in situ hybridization findings of tumor biopsy samples.5

-- A best response of PR was observed in 32 of 108 (30%) patients with diverse EGFR mutations; 9 of these patients had concurrent cMET amplification.
+- A best response of PR was observed in 32 of 108 (30%) patients with diverse EGFR mutations; 9 of these patients had concurrent cMET amplification.5

-- RYBREVANT activity was observed in 58 patients with post third-generation TKI disease.
+- RYBREVANT activity was observed in 58 patients with post third-generation tyrosine kinase inhibitor (TKI) disease.5

 - Overall, 16 of 58 (28%) patients had a best response of PR (8 confirmed):